 - Question When will I find out if I received the Performance Scholarship?

-You can expect notification by mid-March.
-Recipients will need to accept the scholarship by April 9, 2021.
+You can expect notification in mid-March.
+Recipients will need to accept the scholarship by April 8, 2022.

 - Question Do I have to apply for state and federal financial aid?

 You and your family are urged to complete the Free Application for Federal Student Aid, www.fafsa.ed.gov to be considered for federal, state, and need-based institutional aid.
 Please contact one of our financial aid officers at 1-800-649-0160 with any questions on that process.
 The priority deadline for all financial aid applications is March 2.
 International students do not qualify for federal financial aid and do not need to submit the FAFSA.

 - Question What if I do not get the $25,000 Performance Scholarship?

 Financial aid (US Citizens and permanent residents only) and scholarships are still available from the University based on performance, ability, overall academic record, and financial need.
 You and your family are urged to complete the Free Application for Federal Student Aid (FAFSA), www.fafsa.ed.gov by March 2 to maximize your potential aid.

 - Question What if I receive the scholarship as well as federal and state financial aid?

 All federal, state, and private aid will be considered an addition to this Performance Scholarship up to the cost of attendance.
 Any combination of tuition-based aid (University funded gift aid, Cal Grant, etc.) cannot exceed the total cost of tuition and fees.
 The University of La Verne’s tuition and mandatory fees for the 2020-2021 academic year are $45,850.
 (2021-2022 tuition and mandatory fees have not been published.)